At a glance

 View more for this country:

-In addition to Malaysia’s national laws such as the penal code 377, banning same-sex relations, several states impose Islamic Sharia law, which criminalizes same-sex relations and gender non-conformity.
-Due to these laws, LGBTIQ Malaysians are subject to arbitrary arrests, assault, extortion, and violations of their privacy by police and public officials.
-In regions under Sharia Law, religious officials can impose greater punishments to Muslim LGBTIQ Malaysians.
-Malaysia’s censorship laws prohibit the distribution, display, or creation of any materials that the government deems “obscene” or “against public decency.”
+In Malaysia, LGBTIQ people face difficulty in many areas of life.
+Same-sex sexual acts are illegal, with punishments of up to twenty years imprisonment, caning, and fines.
+In addition to Malaysia’s national laws banning same-sex relations, several states impose Islamic Sharia law, which criminalizes same-sex relations and gender non-conformity.
+Due to these laws, LGBTIQ Malaysians are subject to arbitrary arrests, assault, extortion, and privacy violations by police and public officials.
+Hate crimes and extrajudicial killings are often carried out with impunity.
+In regions under Sharia Law, religious officials can impose greater punishments on Muslim LGBTIQ Malaysians.
+Malaysia’s censorship laws prohibit distributing, displaying, or creating materials the government deems “obscene” or “against public decency.”
 These censorship laws have been used to restrict LGBTIQ people’s freedom of expression and make it difficult for LGBTIQ groups to organize.
-Conservative religious leaders hold significant political and cultural power in Malaysia, and often publicly denounce LGBTIQ people as un-Islamic and immoral, which contributes to the anti-LGBTIQ sentiment in Malaysia.
-As a result, LGBTIQ Malaysians regularly face discrimination, violence, and stigmatization.
+Conservative religious leaders hold significant political and cultural power in Malaysia, and often publicly denounce LGBTIQ people as “un-Islamic” and “immoral,” which contributes to anti-LGBTIQ sentiment in Malaysia.
+Surveys have shown that a majority of people in Malaysia do not believe society should accept same-sex sexuality.
 “Conversion therapy” is regularly practiced and is publicly promoted by politicians and religious leaders.

 Our work at the United Nations centers around advocating for the advancement of the rights of LGBTIQ people.View this region